 Nurse midwifery, a particularly rewarding field of nursing, has grown in popularity over the last few decades, paving the way for certified nurse midwife programs to crop up all over the nation.
-RNs interested in women's health, reproductive medicine, and labor/delivery have a few different means to achieve this pathway: the master's in nursing degree and the doctoral degree.
-With some additional schooling, certifications, and the desire for a more autonomous and higher-level nursing career, RNs can earn the coveted title of a certified nurse midwife.
+RNs interested in women's health, reproductive medicine, and labor/delivery have a few different means to achieve this pathway: the Master's of Science in Nursing (MSN) degree and the Doctor of Nursing Practice (DNP) degree.
+With some additional schooling, certifications, and the desire for a more autonomous and higher-level nursing career, RNs can earn the coveted title of certified nurse midwife.
 Below, we outline the process of becoming a nurse-midwife and how to choose the right program for you.

 2024 - Best Online Nurse Midwifery Programs